SmallSharpToolsOpenSource/PermissionGateway/README.md

  * [iOS: Taking the user to settings](http://natashatherobot.com/ios-taking-the-user-to-settings/)

-### Possible Bug

-Currently denied permissions will result in sending users to the Settings app to change the required permission.
-When they return to the app which is still active the status is not changing.
-Somehow the system needs to be refreshed so the status changes.

 ### Requires iOS 8

 Due to various updates to the permissions model this library currently requires iOS 8 and